-V2X can also have a large impact on the electricity grids.
-A recent study from Fraunhofer5 and another simulation studies of Enexis and ElaadNL show that five V2X capable cars can provide the same amount of flexibility as twenty smart charging-capable cars to tackle local congestion.
-An important aspect regarding grid impact is that V2G can be both a great solution and a major problem for grid operators; based on the imbalance market(s), V2G can / will be deployed at times and locations that can worsen local congestion.
+V2X can also have a large impact on the electricity gridsAn important aspect regarding grid impact is that V2G can be both a great solution and a major problem for grid operators; based on the imbalance market(s), V2G could be deployed at times and locations that can worsen local congestion.
 To prevent such situations tools are being developed.
-One of them is the so-called "grid prequalification" described in Article 31 of the NC DR. How the implementation will be effective will depend on the market conditions and effects of regulations (and underlying systems to operationalize these regulations).
+One of them is the so-called "grid prequalification" described in Article 31 of the NC DR. How the implementation will be effective will depend on the market conditions and effects of regulations (and underlying systems to operationalise these regulations).
 Last but not least, it is important to consider that when an EV battery is used as temporary energy storage, it leads to an increase in technical losses across the entire energy system.